ivo-toby/mcp-openapi-server/README.md

 **Q: What is a "tool"?**
 A: A tool corresponds to a single API endpoint derived from your OpenAPI specification, exposed as an MCP resource.

+**Q: Are query parameters supported?
+How are they handled?**
+A: Yes!
+Query parameters are fully supported and automatically handled based on the HTTP method.
+For GET-like methods (GET, DELETE, HEAD, OPTIONS), query parameters are sent as URL query strings.
+For POST-like methods (POST, PUT, PATCH), they're included in the request body.
+Arrays are converted to comma-separated strings, and all parameter types are preserved.
+See the "Query Parameter Handling" section for detailed examples.

 **Q: How can I use this package in my own project?**
 A: You can import the `OpenAPIServer` class and use it as a library in your Node.js application.
 This allows you to create dedicated MCP servers for specific APIs with custom authentication, filtering, and error handling.
 See the [examples/](./examples/) directory for complete implementations.